Period: First Intermediate Period

 Dimensions: H. 43.5 cm (17 1/8 in); w.
 45.5 cm (17 15/16 in)

-Horus Wah-ankh Intef II was the third king of Dynasty 11, a period when Egypt was not unified under one ruler.
-The son of a nomarch (governor) of Thebes, Intef II engaged in numerous battles with the rival rulers of Heracleopolis and eventually secured control over southern Egypt, from Abydos to Aswan.
+Horus Wahankh Intef II was the third king of Dynasty 11, a period when Egypt was not unified under one ruler.
+Intef II engaged in numerous battles with the rival rulers of Heracleopolis (the capital of the northern part of the country) and eventually secured control over southern Egypt, from Abydos to Aswan.
 This laid the foundation for the reunification of the country under King Mentuhotep II (07.230.2; 26.3.29)

 This stele was probably one of a number of small stela set up in the courtyard of his tomb at Thebes.
-The king presents a bowl of beer and a jug of milk to the god Re and goddess Hathor and is shown in the posture of an offering bearer.
+The king presents a bowl of beer and a jug of milk to the god Re and the goddess Hathor.
 He is wearing a minutely pleated kilt, heavy broad collar and elaborately curled wig.
-The figure is well carved in very high raised relief and almost gives the impression of a statue.
+The figure is well carved in very high raised relief.
 The text of the stele includes a request to Re for protection during the night and a hymn of praise to Hathor as well as a prayer for mortuary offerings.